 POLS 0925.
 Honors Quantitative Methods in the Social Sciences.
 4 Credit Hours.

-Psychological, political, social, and economic arguments and knowledge frequently depend on the use of numerical data.
-A psychologist might hypothesize that I.Q. is attributable to environmental or genetic factors; a politician might claim that hand gun control legislation will reduce crime; a sociologist might assert that social mobility is more limited in the United States than in other countries, and an economist might declare that globalization lowers the incomes of U.S. workers.
-How can we evaluate these arguments?
-Using examples from psychology, sociology, political science, and economics, students will examine how social science methods and statistics help us understand the social world.
-The goal is to become critical consumers of quantitative material that appears in scholarship, the media, and in everyday life.
-NOTE: This course fulfills the Quantitative Literacy (GQ) requirement for students under GenEd and a Quantitative Reasoning (QA or QB) requirement for students under Core.
-Students cannot receive credit for this course if they have successfully completed SOC 0825, SOC 0925, POLS 0825, PSY 0825, or ANTH 0825.
+Our understanding of much of reality relies on statistics.
+Many claims about our world, our society and other societies, specific organizations (such as Temple University), and even our minds and bodies rest on statistical data.
+Using examples from anthropology, psychology, sociology, political science, and economics, students will examine how social science methods and statistics help us understand the social world.
+The goal is to become critical consumers of quantitative material that appears in scholarship, the media, and everyday life.
+NOTE: This course fulfills the Quantitative Literacy (GQ) requirement for students under GenEd.
+Students cannot receive credit for this course if they have successfully completed

 Cohort Restrictions: Must be enrolled in one of the following Cohorts: SCHONORS, UHONORS, UHONORSTR.